SamanthaSolomon/U3-intro-to-express/README.md

 - the name of our project
 - the version
-- what our main file i
+- what our main file is
-- several more prompts...
+- ...several more prompts...

-To keep the defaults, you can just keep pressing enter.
+To keep the defaults, you can just keep pressing enter on each of these prompts.

 Here is a very minimal `package.json` - it's just a text file with an object written in strict JSON format.